google/tsec/README.md

 3. Restart the editor to reload TS initialization features.

+Make sure the LSP is using (requiring) the same workspace version of TS used by the IDE.

 ### Debugging

-If you do not see the violations in the IDE you can try debugging the issue locally.
-If you are using VSCode follow these steps:
+Language service plugin is experimental, if it doesn't work, you can create an issue or try to debug locally.
+If you are using VSCode you can do so by following these steps:

 1. Turn on `verbose` tsserver logging in the settings.